wdporter/i-am-that-vuepress/33-everything-happens-by-itself/readme.md

 **M:**&ensp;As a whole the world does not need saving.
 Man makes mistakes and creates sorrow; when it enters the field of awareness, the consciousness of a *jnani*, it is set right.
 Such is his nature.

 **Q:**&ensp;We can observe what may be called spiritual progress.
-A selfish man turns religious, controls himself, refines his thoughts and feelings, takes to spiritual practice, realises his true being.
+A selfish man turns religious, controls himself, refines his thoughts and feelings, takes to spiritual practice, realises his true beïng.
 Is such progress ruled by causality, or is it accidental?

 **M:**&ensp;From my point of view everything happens by itself, quite spontaneously.
 But man imagines that he works for an incentive, towards a goal.
 He has always a reward in mind and strives for it.

 **Q:**&ensp;A crude, unevolved man will not work without a reward.
 Is it not right to offer him incentives?

 **M:**&ensp;He will create for himself incentives anyhow.
 He does not know that to grow is in the nature of consciousness.
 He will progress from motive to motive and will chase <span data-tippy-content="Spiritual teacher, preceptor.">Guru</span>s for the fulfilment of his desires.
-When by the laws of his being he finds the way of return (<span data-tippy-content="Liberation from worldly existence, renunciation.">nivritti</span>) he abandons all motives, for his interest in the world is over.
+When by the laws of his beïng he finds the way of return (<span data-tippy-content="Liberation from worldly existence, renunciation.">nivritti</span>) he abandons all motives, for his interest in the world is over.
 He wants nothing — neither from others nor from himself.
 He dies to all and becomes the All.
 To want nothing and do nothing — that is true creation!
 To watch the universe emerging and subsiding in one’s heart is a wonder.

 **Q:**&ensp;The great obstacle to inner effort is boredom.
 The disciple gets bored.

 **M:**&ensp;Inertia and restlessness (<span data-tippy-content="Darkness, inertia, passivity.
 One of the three constituents (<em>guna</em>s) of the cosmic substance: <em>sattava</em>, <em>rajas</em> and <em>tamas</em>.">tamas</span> and <span data-tippy-content="Motivity, activity, energy.
 One of the three <em>guna</em>s or qualities of matter: <em>sattva</em>, <em>rajas</em> and <em>tamas</em>.
-In <em>yoga</em>, egoism.">rajas</span>) work together and keep clarity and harmony (<span data-tippy-content="Being, existence, true essence.
+In <em>yoga</em>, egoism.">rajas</span>) work together and keep clarity and harmony (<span data-tippy-content="Beïng, existence, true essence.
 In <em>yoga</em> the quality of purity or goodness.">sattva</span>) down. *Tamas* and *rajas* must be conquered before *sattva* can appear.
 It will all come in due course, quite spontaneously.

 **Q:**&ensp;Is there no need of effort then?

 **M:**&ensp;When effort is needed, effort will appear.
 When effortlessness becomes essential, it will assert itself.
 You need not push life about.
 Just flow with it and give yourself completely to the task of the present moment, which is the dying now to the now.
 For living is dying.
 Without death life cannot be.

 Get hold of the main thing that the world and the self are one and perfect.
 Only your attitude is faulty and needs reädjustment.
 This process or reädjustment is what you call *sadhana*.
 You come to it by putting an end to indolence and using all your energy to clear the way for clarity and charity.
 But in reälity, these all are signs of inevitable growth.
 Don’t be afraid, don’t resist and don’t delay.
 Be what you are.
 There is nothing to be afraid of.
 Trust and try.
 Experiment honestly.
-Give your real being a chance to shape your life.
+Give your real beïng a chance to shape your life.
 You will not regret.

 <script>
 export default {